mountainmoon/bolero/README.md

 bolero
 ======

-a web crawler for browsers (and may be for Node)
+a web crawler for browsers (and may be for Node in future)

-change the content